BWR

 Positive Reasoning and Geocracy

 Democracy values the well-being of people, which should extend to the earth and wildlife.
 Positive reasoning benefits humanity and the planet.
-We call this geocracy—stewardship of the earth, making choices that support wildlife, biodiversity, and human well-being.
+We call this geocracy—stewardship of the earth, making choices that support wildlife, biodiversity, and human well-beings.

 Understanding Positive and Negative Reasoning